JacobFV/Scattered-AGI-Ideas/meditating-on-ai.md

 # Meditating on AI

+## 17 October 2020

+Applying energy minimiztion or predictive coding to social communication and behavior, an agent should optimize its behavior to require the least prodding from others.
+They should also use even imagination to optimize this.

+On imagination, module(s) should have the capability to "detatch from reality" - that is, produce output response that are not correlated with the inputs in the module has a sufficently strong belief about the latent variables it transmits that it is willing to ignore ground truth.
+The effect of this could be imagination if the latent variable loses quarrelation with previous activity.

+After lunch today, I will write down my theory of modular information.

 ## 16 October 2020

 OpenAI's concept of [circuits](https://distill.pub/2020/circuits/zoom-in/) seems related to my brother's thought of "extrema" precepts.